Hey folks, it’s Jay. I’m back with another bangin recipe. Today we’re making frozen mixed vegetables—my favorite vegetable side dish.

 Instructions

-- Place a skillet over high heat and add in the broth.
+- Place a pot or skillet over high heat.

-- After 2 minutes or once the broth comes to a boil, reduce the heat to medium-high heat.
+- After 2 minutes, or once the broth comes to a boil, reduce the heat to medium-high.

-- Add in the mixed vegetables, butter, seasonings, and bouillon cubes, then stir well.
+- Add the seasonings and bouillon cubes, then stir well.

-- Cook the mixed vegetables for 8 to 10 minutes and stir periodically.
+- Cook the mixed vegetables for 8 to 10 minutes, stirring periodically.

 Nutrition